Geometry of Associated Quantum Vector Bundles and the Quantum Gauge Group: Preparatory Material

-A compact matrix quantum group (cmqg) will be denoted by $\G$; while its dense $\ast$--Hopf (sub)algebra will be denoted by where $\phi$ is the coproduct, $\epsilon$ is the counity and $\kappa$ is the coinverse.
-In accordance with \cite{woro2}, it shall treat as the algebra of all smooth $C^\infty$--valued functions defined on $\G$.
-In the same way a (smooth right) $\G$--representation on a $\C$--vector space $V$ is a linear map such that
+where $\Delta$ is the coproduct, $\epsilon$ is the counity and $S$ is the coinverse.
+The space $H^\infty$ shall be treated as the algebra of all {\it polynomial functions} defined on $\G$.
+In the same way, a (smooth right) $\G$--corepresentation on a $\C$--vector space $V$ is a linear map such that